cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

 "I don't know, Jane, just throw some AI on it."

-"AI AI AI, I think I'm getting a headache".
+"AI AI AI, I think I'm getting a headache."

 This article is the first of a series meant to demystify AI, aimed at MDs and other clinicians but without too much medical jargon.
 We begin with definitions (and indefinitions), with examples, of a few of the most popular terms in the lay and technical presses.